 - An arable farmer, Charrington Farms near Reigate, was funded to purchase a specialist GPS system to manage the input of nutrients into the soil and improve the farm’s yield.
 This precision farming technology enables the efficient use of inputs including sprays, fertiliser and fuel which improves productivity and creates environmental benefits..

-In addition these projects have been approved up to September 2017
+In addition these projects were approved up to September 2017

-Nick Wenman – Albury Organic Vineyard, based at Silent Pool, has been awarded a grant of £2,680.00 towards a project to creat a new website and to design and install new signage for a self-guided tour at the vineyard at Silent Pool.
+Nick Wenman – Albury Organic Vineyard, based at Silent Pool, was awarded a grant of £2,680.00 towards a project to creat a new website and to design and install new signage for a self-guided tour at the vineyard at Silent Pool.

-John Downing – Wintersell Farm, Edenbridge has been awarded a grant of £27,212.91 towards a project to install an LED lighting system, rubber floor matting in cow feed passages, welfare cow brushes, water filtration system with UV filtration and a specialist cattle foot trimming crush.
+John Downing – Wintersell Farm, Edenbridge received a grant of £27,212.91 towards a project to install an LED lighting system, rubber floor matting in cow feed passages, welfare cow brushes, water filtration system with UV filtration and a specialist cattle foot trimming crush.

-Ian Mcculloch – Spiritmen Ltd, based at Silent Pool Distillery, Albury, has been awarded a grant of £119,978.14 towards a project to deliver a (thermally efficient) semi-automatic bottling facility that stores, cleans, fills, stoppers, caps and batch labels bottles of Silent Pool Gin and other products.
+Ian Mcculloch – Spiritmen Ltd, based at Silent Pool Distillery, Albury, was awarded a grant of £119,978.14 towards a project to deliver a (thermally efficient) semi-automatic bottling facility that stores, cleans, fills, stoppers, caps and batch labels bottles of Silent Pool Gin and other products.

-Luke Nicholson – LJN Tree surgeons, based in Ewhurst, has been awarded a grant of £31,140 to purchase a Takeuchi TB260 excavator along with the forestry guarding and forestry attachments (Timber grab, rotator plus link to headstock, tree shear, mulcher and attachment).
+Luke Nicholson – LJN Tree surgeons, based in Ewhurst, was awarded a grant of £31,140 to purchase a Takeuchi TB260 excavator along with the forestry guarding and forestry attachments (Timber grab, rotator plus link to headstock, tree shear, mulcher and attachment).